galaxyproteomics/galaxymetaproteomics/index.md

 # Welcome to Galaxy-P Metaproteomics Website

-### Accessible links to the Galaxy-P for Metaproteomics training material.
+### Accessible links to the Metaproteomics training material.